leios/scripts/computus_2020/computus.md

 This 19 year cycle is known as the Metonic cycle.

 At this point, we have all the necessary pieces to the puzzle to find the first full moon of spring.
-We would need to figure out where we are on the Metonic cycle and offset ourselves accordingly and all the explicit expressions can be found in the AAA.
+We would need to figure out where we are on the Metonic cycle and offset ourselves accordingly and if you want to see this puzzle put together, all the explicit expressions can be found in the AAA.

 All that's left is determining the next Sunday, which is a bit more straightforward than the previous calculation once you realize a simple trait of the Gregorian calendar: days of the week shift by one each year, with exception of leap years.